bradjacobs/excel-to-csv/README.md

 * Put a more legitimate project version in the pom.xml
 * Consider making a 'release version' or something that can be referenced via maven dependency
 * Integrate a real logger into the code.
-* Add the option to 'skip/ignore' any rows/columns that are 'hidden'
-  * i.e. rows and columns that have a height/width of "0" respectively
-* Address any of the "Known Cell Formatting Issues" (above)
+* Address any of the "Known Cell Data Issues" (above)
 * Add more JavaDocs
 * Reorganize Excel Test data for Junit tests.
 * More Unittest cleanup